-Uganda Ebola outbreak over: governmentOctober 4th, 2012 in Diseases, Conditions, Syndromes /
+Uganda Ebola outbreak over: governmentOctober 4, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Uganda on Thursday declared an outbreak of the deadly Ebola virus that killed 17 people dead to be over, officials said.

 The declaration followed the end of the 42-day surveillance period mandated by the World Health Organisation during which no new cases were reported.

 Health officials welcomed the announcement and called on any travel restrictions on Ugandans to be lifted.

 "Since the country is free of Ebola, we appeal to all countries with travel bans on Uganda to lift them to enable free movement of our people," said Sarah Acheng, state health minister.